tomunderwood-ee/TestDocs/what-is-a-rag-assistant.md

 ![Alt Text](/AIResearchAssistantModel.png)

-We have built an AI Assistant that
+We have built a prototype AI Assistant that
 * provide a GDS compliant user interface to interact with larrge language models (link to models and research)
     * Interface to draft and submit promots to the LLM
     * Records the conversation history (context)